andypowe11/AWS-Claudia-PingdomBot/README.md

 ## Removal

-To delete everything, try the following:
+To delete everything from AWS, try the following:

     claudia destroy
     rm claudia.json